Install the Latest Version of MongoDB on Ubuntu 20.04/18.04/16.04

 Prerequisites

-We'll first import the signing key from MongoDB to verify we're downloading from its official, then add the repository to our package lists so we can install it with APT.
+We'll first import the signing key from MongoDB to verify we're downloading from its official source.
+Then add the repository to our package lists so we can install it with apt.

 Import GPG Key